NevanPham/Personal-SIEM-and-Threat-Detection-Platform-Wazuh/docs/03-dashboard-overview.md

 # Wazuh Dashboard – Overview

-This section introduces the **Overview** page of the Wazuh dashboard.
-The Overview page provides a high-level summary of agent connectivity and recent alert activity, allowing operators to quickly confirm that the environment is functioning as expected.
+This is my overview of the **Overview** page in the Wazuh dashboard.
+The Overview page gives you a quick summary of how your agents are doing and what alerts have been popping up recently.
+It's a good way to check that everything is working like it should.

 ---